The following guidelines provide a description of how to submit a research grant application. Research grant applications can be submitted through:

 - Your Head of Department needs to give approval for you to apply for a grant because it commits your time to a project if the grant is successful.
 Discussing your application at an early stage is important so that your Head of Department is fully aware of the implications of the project for you and your department.

 - Are you interested in a PhD scholarship from Macquarie to complement your proposal?
-The MQRTP Scholarship Schedule details the circumstances under which you may be eligible to write a Macquarie-funded scholarship into the project as part of the institutional contribution towards the project.
+The MQRES Scholarship Scheme details the circumstances under which you may be eligible to include a Macquarie-funded scholarship into the project as part of the institutional contribution towards the project.

 - If you have an idea of what my project will involve, it may be beneficial to have a written abstract/outline of your research proposal to inform your discussions.